 Elaine comes to and the doctor explains that the gas tap was on; she was only saved because Trevor came to take her home and had to force his way in to the office.
-The police arrive to investigate and the Sergeant (Neil Wilson) tells Dr Keel that she had previously reported that someone was trying to kill her but no evidence was found, they had dismissed her as a crank.
-The sergeant looks set to do so again until he realises there's no key for the door that had been locked.
+The police arrive to investigate and the sergeant (Neil Wilson) tells Dr Keel that Elaine had previously reported that someone was trying to kill her.
+As no evidence was found, they had dismissed her as a crank.
+The sergeant looks set to do so again until he realises there’s no key for the door that had been locked.

 Elaine visits Dr Keel the next day for a check-up and tells him that someone is trying to kill her, but she has no idea who, or why.

 ELAINE: About two weeks ago - someone tried to push me under a bus.
 It was raining.
 People were pushing - you know.
 Then it happened!
 He just managed to brake in time.